• Home

 Pros

-• Conversational form design converts better than static forms for lead capture
+• Conversational format drives higher form completion rates than static forms

 Cons